• Skip to primary navigation

 3 - Vegetable Shortening

-When it comes to baking, there are a few key ingredients that are essential for ensuring the final product is delicious.
+There are a few key ingredients that are essential for making sure the final product is delicious.

 Vegetable shortening gives baked goods a light, flaky texture that is impossible to achieve with other types of fat.